Starbucks Corp. (SBUX) Stock: Analyzing the Market Value - News Heater

 SBUX) stock’s latest price update

 The stock of Starbucks Corp.
-(NASDAQ: SBUX) has decreased by -0.10 when compared to last closing price of 99.30.Despite this, the company has seen a loss of -3.48% in its stock price over the last five trading days.
-The Motley Fool reported 2023-12-03 that Caterpillar’s dividend is more reliable than you might think.
-American Water Works plans on conservatively growing its dividend at the same rate as its earnings per share for the foreseeable future.
+(NASDAQ: SBUX) has increased by 0.18 when compared to last closing price of 96.44.Despite this, the company has seen a loss of -2.61% in its stock price over the last five trading days.
+24/7 Wall Street reported 2023-12-10 that Starbucks (NASDAQ: SBUX) and thousands of its workers who want to unionize have battled for two years.

 SBUX’s Market Performance

-SBUX’s stock has fallen by -3.48% in the past week, with a monthly rise of 8.59% and a quarterly rise of 1.22%.
-The volatility ratio for the week is 1.57% while the volatility levels for the last 30 days are 1.65% for Starbucks Corp.
-The simple moving average for the last 20 days is -3.97% for SBUX’s stock, with a simple moving average of -1.17% for the last 200 days.
+SBUX’s stock has fallen by -2.61% in the past week, with a monthly drop of -7.37% and a quarterly rise of 0.98%.
+The volatility ratio for the week is 1.86% while the volatility levels for the last 30 days are 1.63% for Starbucks Corp.
+The simple moving average for the last 20 days is -5.15% for SBUX’s stock, with a simple moving average of -3.53% for the last 200 days.

 Analysts’ Opinion of SBUX